Why Is My Team Not Performing? A CEO’s Guide to Diagnosing and Fixing Underperformance

 The 4 C’s of High Performance

 Clarity is the first condition for performance.
-Without it, talent cannot deliver consistent results.
+Without it, even exceptional talent delivers inconsistent results.
+When direction is vague, execution becomes interpretative, and interpretation is where standards quietly collapse.

 Competence: Skills Gaps, Training, Coaching, Hiring Standards